Cambridge-Africa ALBORADA Research Grants 2022 for Sub-Saharan African (Including Sudan) Researchers

 - Requests for additional support from returning Cambridge or African recipients will only be considered in the following instances:

 - For supporting courses and workshops in Africa that have been previously funded, or are new.
 Applicants must provide justification that includes evidence that other sources of funding have been sought, and what plans there are for future funding sustainability.
 Also, a report(s) should have been submitted for the previous funding received

-- Request for funding for research (reagents, equipment or travel) with the old or a new collaborator, but for a new project.
+- Request for funding for research (reagents, equipment or travel) with the old or a new collaborator, but a new project.
 Report(s) should have been submitted for the previous funding received.